epistrephein/rarbg/CONTRIBUTING.md

 If you would like to contribute to the project by writing code, you can open a Pull Request on GitHub with your changes and ask a maintainer for a review.

-As an open source Ruby gem, this projects uses the most common development tools to test, validate, and document the code.
+As an open source Ruby gem, this project uses the most common development tools to test, validate, and document the code.

 ### Tools and integrations